 The Great CAPA Balancing Act: Knowing How And When To Act

-Many have written about companies that lack the resolve to fix a problem, even long after it is identified.
-But there are also reports of countless resources which are wasted by fixing problems that probably did not need or justify the effort.
-Balancing these requires a blend of front end categorizations that help all employees known when action is needed, starting with these key questions:
+Determining what problems need to be fixed can be another challenge for companies.
+There are also reports of countless resources which are wasted by fixing problems that probably did not need or justify the effort.
+Balancing these requires a blend of front end categorizations that help all employees know when action is needed, starting with these key questions:

 - How often is the problem likely to occur?
 (Frequency)

 - How important is it likely to be?
 (Importance)

 - Has this issue been addressed before?
 (Re-Occurrence)

 - Are we really being open minded?
 (Evaluate Options)

 - Did we really solve the problem?
 (Verification)

 We will look at each of these in more detail.

 It may be as difficult to predict the re-occurrence of a problem as the first occurrence of it.
 And yet, if there is at least an attempt to measure and scale a perspective can often be reached.
 This is particularly true if measurements exist that can compare that state of something.
 Poor inventory control can be a function of fluctuating customer demand, which may seem not to be controlled.
 But many vendors find ways to better predict the needs of a customer than they do.
 Starting with a simple scale of how frequently this issue is likely to occur can help determine the resources that need to be applied.